 - Prevent kids from starting to smoke cigarettes or use other tobacco products;

 - Protect everyone from harmful secondhand smoke.

 By getting involved in Kick Butts Day and other activities, America’s youth can raise awareness about the tobacco problem, encourage peers to be tobacco-free and support effective solutions to reduce tobacco use.

 Toll of Tobacco in the United States

-In the United States, tobacco use kills about 443,000 people each year – that’s 1,200 people every single day.
+In the United States, tobacco use kills more than 400,000 people each year – that’s 1,200 people every single day.
 Tobacco kills more Americans than AIDS, alcohol, car accidents, illegal drugs, murders and suicides combined.